LidorGoldshmidt/chord-recognition-Project/README.md

 - Light augmentation slightly boosts test accuracy (+1% absolute).
 - Median filtering and Viterbi smoothing help stabilize predictions but do not dramatically change WCSR.
 - The Transformer baseline is already strong and competitive with state-of-the-art results reported in MIR literature.

 ---

+## 🎵 Pretrained Model

+We provide the best-performing model checkpoint so you can reproduce our results without retraining from scratch.

+### 📥 Download

+The pretrained weights are **not stored directly in the repository** (due to GitHub’s file size limits).
+Instead, you can download them from the [Releases page](../../releases) — look for the asset:

+- `chord_tx_best.pt`

+---